pocomane/brewed-in-the-apocalypse/bita.md

 one, and execute the rest of the text.
 This is a second way every move can be triggered.
-When the trigger text just repeat the title of a move, this means that the move is not triggered directly be some action in the fiction, but come into play only when another move explicetely asks for it.
+When the trigger text just repeat the title of a move, this means that the move is not triggered directly be some action in the fiction, but come into play only when another move explicitly asks for it.

 ```
 The __Hard move__ says to make an __Tell something bad__.
 The latter just